dannyash9987/2025-Portfolio-Website/projects/index.md

 # Projects

 This website is under maintenance.
-Please check back for more information about my projects I am doing in class.
+Please check back for more information about my projects that I am doing in class.
 - TSA Project - I am doing the Webmaster section of the projects.
 - LAB-C8T45AV (We are fixing the PC's to function properly) - The one I have actually functioned pretty well just needed a way to get WI-FI connected instead of Ethernet.